Chaseburg to celebrate 100 years June 17-18

-Chaseburg will celebrate its centennial in the village park, Friday and Saturday, June 17 and 18.
+Chaseburg will celebrate its centennial in the village park on Friday and Saturday.

 The celebration, which is being organized by Friends of Chaseburg, kicks off Friday with a fish fry starting at 5 p.m. and ending when all of the food is served.
 In addition, there is registration and packet pickup for the 10th annual and final Ky’s 3.1 Run – Remembering Kylie – A 5K Scholarship Run/Walk at the Chaseburg Village Hall from 5 to 7 p.m.